gvwilson/sdxjs/vol1-gloss.md

 <dd class="glossary">A data type that has a fixed number of parts, such as the three color components of a red-green-blue color specification.
 Tuples are immutable (their values can not be reset.)</dd>
 <dt id="two_hard_problems" class="glossary">two hard problems in computer science</dt>
 <dd class="glossary">Refers to a quote by Phil Karlton—&quot;There are only two hard problems in computer science—cache invalidation and naming things.&quot; Many variations add a third problem (most often &quot;<g key="off_by_one_error">off-by-one errors</g>&quot;).</dd>
+<dt id="type_declaration" class="glossary">type declaration</dt>
+<dd class="glossary">A statement in a program that a variable or value has a particular data type.
+Languages like Java require type declarations for all variables; they are optional in TypeScript and Python, and not allowed in pure JavaScript.</dd>
 <dt id="unicode" class="glossary">Unicode</dt>
 <dd class="glossary">A standard that defines numeric codes for many thousands of characters and symbols.
 Unicode does not define how those numbers are stored; that is done by standards like <g key="utf_8">UTF-8</g>.</dd>
 <dt id="unit_test" class="glossary">unit test</dt>